siimon/prom-client/README.md

 Using non-global registries requires creating Registry instance and adding it inside `registers` inside the configuration object.
 Alternatively you can pass an empty `registers` array and register it manually.

-Each registry has a merge function that enables you to expose multiple registries on the same endpoint.
+Registry has a merge function that enables you to expose multiple registries on the same endpoint.
 If the same metric name exists in both registries, an error will be thrown.

 ```js
 var client = require('prom-client');